 Tastings and tours

 Specific sales and use tax exemptions exist for certain items taken from inventory and furnished to customers at tastings held in conformance with the Alcoholic Beverage Control Law.
-These items include wine, wine product, beer, cider, or liquor furnished at the tastings.
+These items include wine, wine product, beer, cider, mead, mead products, or liquor furnished at the tastings.
 Also included are bottles, corks, caps, and labels used to package these beverages.
 See TSB-M-15(1)S, Sales and Use Tax Exemptions for Alcoholic Beverage Tastings and TSB-M-14(9)S, Sales and Use Tax Exemptions for Certain Wine Tastings.

 Charges for admission to tour the facilities of an alcoholic beverage producer are not taxable.